Policy: Naming of Facilities and Erecting Plaques, Monuments, Major Markers and Artwork

 3. Commemorative Trees, Shrubs, or Other Plantings, and Objects: Memorial or honorific gifts of trees, shrubs or other plantings in most cases cannot be signified by individual plaques or markers. -.
 More information on the University’s Commemorative and Memorial Tree Program is available by contacting — University Planning and Design and/or the Office of Annual Giving.

 4. Miscellaneous, Smaller Items: Bricks, benches, and similar items consuming little, if any, square footage may carry donor or honorary names with the approval of =-- University Planning and Design -and/or the Office of Annual Giving.
 All external designs and namings of this nature shall be reviewed and approved by --University Planning and Design — to assure compliance with the University’s design standards and Framework Plan.

 5. Records: The Secretary to the UACNLF shall maintain an official list of all requests and approved proposals for plaques, monuments and major markers.

 Before gifts of art are considered, care must be exercised by the respective Dean or Vice President of the facility in the choice of subject matter, the underlying concept and, in the identification of a location for the work.
 Substantial justification and support for the work must be supplied before any further consideration by the UACNLF.

-1. Student Proposals for Outdoor Sculptures: Each specific proposal from a student to use an area at the University to install outdoor sculptures shall be presented to University Planning and Design.
-This office has final approval of the site of the sculpture.
+1. Student Proposals for Outdoor Sculptures: Each specific proposal from a student to use an area at the University to install outdoor sculptures shall be presented to University Planning and Design for final approval (subject to any required approval of the Board of Trustees.)